Kingsize (The Boo Radleys album)

 Kingsize is the sixth album by the Boo Radleys, released in 1998.
 The band broke up shortly after the album's release.

 The vinyl and US CD versions of the album included the extra song "Put Your Arms Around Me And Tell Me Everything's Going To Be OK".

 Background

 The Boo Radleys released their fifth studio album C'mon Kids in 1996; guitarist Martin Carr said it was made with alienating their new fans in mind.
 Though the album charted highly in the UK, it fell off the chart quickly, as was the case of its singles "C'mon Kids", which peaked at number 18, and "What's in the Box?", which peaked at number 25.
-By the time of the album's release in the United States in March 1998, the band bad no further interest in it.
+By the time of the album's release in the United States in March 1998, the band had no further interest in it.
 Author Dave Thompson, in his book Alternative Rock (2000), described Kingsize as: "Back to Wake Up basics, the dream comes of age.
 Pulling together their past explorations, then pulling out all the stops, plush production, superb arrangements, and orchestration, exquisite songwriting, mature and insightful lyrics ..."